Progressive rock: Relation to art and social theories

 In early references to the music, "progressive" was partly related to progressive politics, but those connotations were lost during the 1970s.
 On "progressive music", Holm-Hudson writes that it "moves continuously between explicit and implicit references to genres and strategies derived not only from European art music, but other cultural domains (such as East Indian, Celtic, folk, and African) and hence involves a continuous aesthetic movement between formalism and eclecticism".
-Cotner also says that progressive rock incorporates both formal and eclectic elements, "It consists of a combination of factors – some of them intramusical ('within), others extramusical or social ('without')."
+Cotner also says that progressive rock incorporates both formal and eclectic elements, "It consists of a combination of factors – some of them intramusical ('within'), others extramusical or social ('without')."

 One way of conceptualising rock and roll in relation to "progressive music" is that progressive music pushed the genre into greater complexity while retracing the roots of romantic and classical music.
 Sociologist Paul Willis believes: "We must never be in doubt that 'progressive' music followed rock 'n' roll, and that it could not have been any other way.
 We can see rock 'n' roll as a deconstruction and 'progressive' music as a reconstruction."
 Author Will Romano states that "rock itself can be interpreted as a progressive idea ...
 Ironically, and quite paradoxically, 'progressive rock', the classic era of the late 1960s through the mid- and late 1970s, introduces not only the explosive and exploratory sounds of technology ... but traditional music forms (classical and European folk) and (often) a pastiche compositional style and artificial constructs (concept albums) which suggests postmodernism."

+Use of synthesizers

+Synthesizers have a long history in the creation of progressive rock, beginning with the perhaps most well known early electronic instrument, the Theremin.
+Synthesizers rose in stature in the 1960s and 1970s as groups like Emerson, Lake & Palmer, Genesis and Yes incorporated synthesizers as part of their music.